 The up-converted signal appears at the RF port of the mixer and is applied directly to a wideband amplifier (GALI-74+) for terminating the mixer corrrectly.
 This amplifier overcomes the mixer's and diplexer filter's losses and adds some gain more.
 If this extra gain is not desired, an attenuator can be employed at the user's HF receiver.

 DC power for the 10 MHZ Local Oscillator and the wideband amplifer comes from the mini-USB connector.
-A special common-mode noise rejection filter elliminates any computer noise and provides a clean supply of DC.
+A special common-mode noise rejection filter eliminates any computer noise and provides a clean supply of DC.
 It is not over-engineered, if you quickly see the 6A fuse and heavy gauge wire.
 It is because the ground of a user can be poor and some voltage difference can be developed between the antenna and power (computer) ground.
 This makes the ground current to increase.
-Exactly the same circuit was one of the first upgrades made for the Encased SV1AFN's HF Up-Converter.
+Exactly the same circuit was used in one of the first upgrades made for the Encased SV1AFN's HF Up-Converter.
 The board outputs 5VDC for an external GPS Disciplined Oscillator, like the SV1AFN's GPSDO-2, so to stop using the internal TCXO and use the externally applied 10 MHZ signal to J4 SMA connector marked as "EXT LO" if the LO's drift/accuracy is of great importance to your applications.
 In this case, JP2 should be removed so to stop powering the internal TCXO with DC power.
 The same SMA connector, outputting the 5VDC can be used to input 5V DC from an external clean power supply if using the USB connector is not desirable.

 Choice of output IF at 10 MHZ: Since the design after the mixer is wideband, any frequency can be used.
 If a user cannot use 10 MHZ, the internal TCXO can be easily changed to another frequency, anything from 0.5 - 500 MHZ.
 The upconverted VLF/LF signals will be moved to that frequency since the mixer's LO/RF ports work from 0.5 to 500 MHZ and the wideband amplifier (GALI-74+) works from DC to 1 GHZ.
-The notch filter crystals should only need be changed or removed.

 Jumper JP1: Many users can use this connection to feed a sound-card, or anything else.
 This is the reason for JP1's presence.
 It provides a well filtered spectrum of DC-120 KHZ (or DC-520 KHZ) to be used by any external device or system.